tbali0524/playground-dvtfkqgd/markdowns/python.md

 ## Coming next...

-Before moving to 'more serious matter' let's another weakly typed, interpreted language which became the de-facto language of web frontends: **JavaScript**!
+Before moving to 'more serious matter' let's another weakly typed, interpreted language which became the de-facto language of web front-ends: **JavaScript**!